-Inflation has increased costs associated with our capital program and production operations.
+Since 2022 inflation has increased costs associated with our capital program and production operations.
 We have experienced increases in the costs of many of the materials, supplies, equipment and services used in our operations and we expect inflation to continue based on current economic circumstances.
-In addition, the attempts to reduce inflation by the U.S. Federal Reserve have resulted in increased interest rates on debt and contributed to debt and equity market volatility.
+In addition, the attempts to reduce inflation by the U.S. Federal Reserve have resulted in increased interest rates on debt.
 We continue to closely monitor costs and take all reasonable steps to mitigate the inflationary effect on our cost structure and also work to enhance our efficiency to minimize additional cost increases where possible.